 But you could also choose a different approach.
 Imagine that you want your house to be built within 12 months.
 This also gives you the opportunity to set up a structure for each month.

 Say you want to buy a plot of land and find an architect in January.
 Before that, you'll need to browse the web to find a plot of land, set up meetings with real estate agencies and different architects.
-These tasks and meetings would then be part of your milestone January.
+These tasks and meetings would then be part of your phase January.

 Now then, as we mentioned in the beginning, we should first determine how we will invoice our project.
-If you'd like to send out invoices on a monthly basis, you should set up your milestones accordingly - one for each month.
-If you want to invoice different steps of your projects, e.g. "buying a plot of land", "hiring an architect", then you should create milestones that correspond with each of those steps.
+If you'd like to send out invoices on a monthly basis, you should set up your phases accordingly - one for each month.
+If you want to invoice different steps of your projects, e.g. "buying a plot of land", "hiring an architect", then you should create phases that correspond with each of those steps.
 Click here to learn more about how to invoice a project.

 This is specific to each company, which is why you'll need to decide on these things internally before setting up projects in Teamleader.
 Obviously, you can also use different structures for each project.
 If you do need advice, you can always contact us - we're happy to set you on the right track.

 Once you've found structures that work best for you, you can start using project templates.
-Suppose you plan on building another house - you won't have to create milestones and corresponding tasks over and over again.
+Suppose you plan on building another house - you won't have to create phases and corresponding tasks over and over again.

-You'll probably realize - after having laid the foundation by setting up new milestones - that working in a team often helps.
+You'll probably realize - after having laid the foundation by setting up new phases - that working in a team often helps.
 So let's check how you can cooperate by using projects.
 In each project, you mostly have one person who takes decisions and multiple people that contribute.
 Teamleader offers you the option to grant different rights to participants based on their role.

 Click here to read the next part: Getting started: How can you add work and external costs to a project?